ubreu/firebase-scaffolding/README.md

 ### Development Angular application

 In the `frontend` directory, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To launch the emulator for the firebase services run: `firebase emulators:start` in the top-level directory.

 ### Development Firebase function